-In July 2009, the mortgage agreement with Cornerstone bank was modified whereby the principle of \$43,572 paid to date on the note was re-advanced to the borrower returning the principle balance to \$1,600,000.
+On July 30, 2009, the mortgage agreement with Cornerstone Bank was modified whereby the principle of \$43,572 paid to date on the note was re-advanced to the borrower returning the principle balance to \$1,600,000.
 Payments under the modified agreement commenced on September 1, 2009.

-The pending sale of the Company's building accelerates the potential payment of the Cornerstone bank mortgage to the current year.
+There have been pending sales of the Company's building in 2008 and again in 2009 and 2010, which would have accelerated the payment of the Cornerstone Bank mortgage.
+In addition, there was a temporary leasing of a small separated portion of the building in 2009, which unfortunately ended due to bankruptcy of the lessee, Eldon of NJ.
+Although the Company's efforts continue in this area to sell or lease part or all of the building, to date, the large number of vacant properties in the Cherry Hill, NJ region have made it difficult to accomplish either, through and including the current year.
 Accordingly, although the maturity date of the mortgage extends to February 1, 2013, the Company recognizes the entire outstanding mortgage value as a current liability.
 At the date of acquisition the mortgage and license fee payable were recorded at fair value on the Company's balance sheet.
-The above schedule adjusts the book value of those liabilities to their fair value, net of applicable amortization of the discount and premium as of July 31, 2010 and April 30, 2010.
+The above schedule adjusts the book value of those liabilities to their fair value, net of applicable amortization of the discount and premium as of July 31, 2011 and April 30, 2011.